joshdabosh/writeups/NeverLanCTF2020/index.md

 Continue to get the flag.

 ### My Own Encoding

-> Here's an encoding challenge.
-This doesnt really test your technical skills, but focuses on your critical thinking.
-I wrote my own encoding scheme.
-Can you decode it?"
-Attachments: secretmessage.jpg

 We are presented with 16 5x5 grids, each with a single box blacked out.
 Shot in the dark.
 We reason that since it is 5x5, there are 25 choices which is close enough to 26 (letters of the alphabet).